10 Glitter Makeup Looks That Will Light Up Coachella

 You can literally put glitter on your hair, face, and body.
 But we prefer to focus in on our makeup (because the thought of shampooing out all those metallic flecks at the end of the night makes us cringe).
 You can add a sheer shimmer shadow to your lids for a subdued look, or pack pigments all over your cheekbones to really make a statement.

-Ahead of Coachella, we rounded up a few easy ways to utilise all the glitter you've been hoarding when you hit the concert grounds.
+Ahead of Coachella, we rounded up a few easy ways to utilize all the glitter you've been hoarding when you hit the concert grounds.